Azure/rtable/README.md

 dependencies, making it an excellent tool for disaster recovery and business continuity scenarios on Azure.

-## RTable Explained
+## RTable Summary (refer to the docs folder for details)

 RTable provides synchronous geo-replication for Azure tables, thereby enabling zero-RPO availability and disaster recovery in the event of Azure table failures.
 Clients continue to benefit from the amazing scale, lower cost and manageability of Azure Azure storage while gaining disaster tolerance.
-The protocol is optimized for read-latency – the read latency is same as regular Azure table.
+The protocol is optimized for read-latency â€“ the read latency is same as regular Azure table.
 In addition, recovery actions, such as re-introducing a replica, do not impact read or write availability.
 The protocol runs entirely from client-side and does not require any external service.
 Customers control